- Getting there and getting around

 - Know your marine park zones and always consult a zoning map before fishing or collecting.
 For detailed zoning maps and information read about the Great Barrier Reef Coast Marine Park or visit the Great Barrier Reef Marine Park Authority website.

 - Know your fishing regulations.
 Size and maximum bag limits apply to popular fish species.
 Queensland fisheries legislation applies in zones where fishing is permitted.
-See the Department of Employment, Economic Development and Innovation for further information.
+See the Department of Agriculture and Fisheries for further information.

 - Collecting any coral, living or dead, is not permitted anywhere.
 Limited collecting of shells (5 of any unprotected species) is permitted in the blue and yellow zones only.